The NDIA is committed to ensuring younger participants (under the age of 65) have more choice and control over where

 - help them learn more about alternative home and living options, if they want to

-- iIf they want to move out or avoid entry to residential aged care, work together with the participant and the NDIA to connect them with their preferred home and living option and support them to achieve their home and living goal.
+- see if they want to move out or avoid entry to residential aged care, then work together with the participant and the NDIA to explore their preferred home and living option and support them to achieve their home and living goal.

-There are a range of alternative home and living options and supports, including home modifications, private rental, social housing or other group residential settings or Specialist Disability Accommodation (SDA).
+There are a range of alternative home and living options and supports, including home modifications, private rental, social housing, other group residential settings or Specialist Disability Accommodation (SDA).

-If a participant is eligible for SDA, you can use our SDA vacancy matching platforms to help you find and connect participants with available SDA homes in their local area.
+If a participant is eligible for SDA, you can use our SDA vacancy finder to help you find and connect participants with available SDA homes in their local area.

 You can also find out more about the range of home and living supports that the NDIS can fund and complete the Home and Living Supports Request Form (required to be completed by participants seeking alternative accommodation).

 Helping participants avoid entering residential aged care

-If you are supporting a participant and think they might be at risk of entering residential aged care – now or in the future – please connect with a specialist YPIRAC NDIS planner by emailing the [email protected].
+If you are supporting a participant and think they might be at risk of entering residential aged care now or in the future, please contact the specialist YPIRAC team by emailing [email protected].

-The NDIA has a team of specialist YPIRAC planners who can help support you and the participant to identify an alternative housing goal.
+The NDIA has a team of specialist YPIRAC planners who can help support the participant to identify an alternative home and living goal.